FrixellScriptWorks/RMMZ_REPO/README.md

 ## Terms of Use

-My plugins are free to use, distribute, and modifiy.
+My plugins are free to use, distribute, and modify.
 Don't be hesitate to ask if there are problems, I would try to fix it.
 For compatibility issues, I would rather not touching encrypted scripts, better use their own add-on scripts.[See More](https://github.com/FrixellScriptWorks/RMMZ_REPO/blob/main/LICENSE)

 Be careful, if some of my plugins has dependencies, you must direct to their terms of use too.